0xmetaschool/Project-Proposal-Templates/Team_Name/Project_Name/OUTLINE.md

 # Project Structure (Metaschool Road To Web3 Cohort - II)

-This repository outlines the recommended structure for organizing your project in the context of Metaschool's Road To Web3 Cohort - II.
-Proper organization enhances code maintainability and collaboration.
+This repository provides a structured framework for organizing your project as part of Metaschool's Road To Web3 Cohort - II, aiming to enhance code maintainability and collaboration

+**Framework Integration**: If you're using development frameworks (like Hardhat), they may automatically generate certain directories and code structures.
+You are free to work within the framework's structure if it aligns well with your project needs.

 **Note**: Most directories contain a `.placeholder` file to ensure the directory structure is maintained as Git does not track empty directories.
 Feel free to ignore or delete this file as you add content to the directories.